 The first Lighthouse Keeper’s House, built in 1860, was only 26′ x 30′.
 It had two-foot-thick coquina walls and a cistern beneath so that the occupants could withstand possible Indian attacks.
 None ever occurred, for by the time the Lighthouse opened the Seminoles were friendly and frequent visitors.
 It’s hard to imagine that the head keeper and two assistant keepers all lived in this single house with their respective families and shared an outdoor kitchen.

 Everyone could finally have private home space in 1883, when a new two-story dwelling with a porch on three sides was erected for the head keeper.
 The original dwelling was finally expanded to accommodate the family of one assistant keeper on the first floor and the family of the second keeper on the floor above.
 Sadly, in 1927, this assistant keepers’ house was destroyed by fire.
-The Ficus altissima tree, or Florida Banyan, was planted in 1935 in tribute to the Keepers who had lived there.
+The Ficus altissima tree, was planted in 1935 in tribute to the Keepers who had lived there.

 The beautiful deck surrounding this amazing tree interprets the original location of the house and veranda, including the 3500 gallon cistern that housed their water supply.
 Look for the angled patterns to find the outline of the house and veranda.

 The deck area is a very popular spot for historic destination weddings!
 Expect to see preparations for weddings on Saturday afternoons.
 And please do not climb the tree!

 The Jupiter Inlet Lighthouse & Museum is operated by the Loxahatchee River Historical Society, managing partner in the Jupiter Inlet Lighthouse Outstanding Natural Area.

 Sign Up For Our Email Newsletter